 On June 9th The AAWGT Education & Programing Committee presented an engrossing panel discussion on Affordable Housing in Anne Arundel County.
 Kathy Koch, Executive Director of Arundel Community Development Services (ACDS), Theresa Wellman, Chief of Community Development for the City of Annapolis, and Melissa Maddox-Evans, Executive Director, CEO of HACA are leaders in Affordable Housing in the County and were our amazing speakers, moderated by Ardath Cade, a longtime affordable housing champion.
 The audience was given a true picture of what affordable housing means and what funding resources are available for the seniors, disabled adults and working families that would otherwise not be able to afford to live in Anne Arundel County.
-We learned about tax credits or reduced debt costs for private and non-profit developers which, in turn enable lower-than-market-rate rents to persons with limited income.
+We earned about tax credits or reduced debt costs for private and non-profit developers which, in turn enable lower-than-market-rate rents to persons with limited income.
 And we were also informed of Public Housing with its funding problems in the past and its hopeful future.

 To hear the recording of this program, please click HERE.

 Additional event resources may be found here.
 Resources include Luke Frederick's Anne Arundel County Public Library presentation providing a startling history of laws that have impacted affordable housing with additional resources provided by our Event Presenters including the HACA Quarterly City Council Presentation.